a-h-ismail/libtmsolve/INT_FUNCTIONS.md

 ## Extended Functions

-All of the following functions perform bitwise operations:

 - `and, nand, or, xor, xnor`: Expects 2 arguments, name is self explanatory.
 - `rr(value, rot)`: Performs right rotation of `value` bits by `rot` bits.
 - `rl(value, rot)`: Performs left rotation of `value` bits by `rot` bits.